 We may begin this part of the story by observing that the East Romans35 grew to regret the implications of the Golden Bull of 1082, as Venice quickly became synonymous with the trade of the Empire itself.
 For Venice's part, it was a matter of a careful diplomatic balancing act between the East Romans and the Crusades "on the one hand and their enemy, the Fatimid dynasty in Egypt, on the other."36 Matters were not helped, at least as far as the East Romans were concerned, by the fact that Venice continued to trade war material, including slaves, with the Fatimids, the mortal enemy of Byzantium.
 The one weapon that Byzantium did have against the Venetians remained the imperial control of trading privileges.
-This was exercised against the growing power of Venice in typically byzantine fashion, by "playing the Republic off against its commercial rivals, Pisa and Genoa,"37 for by 1111 Pisa had been given similar imperial trading privileges in Constantinople, and in 1156, Genoa-Venice's great maritime rival-was granted privileges.
+This was exercised against the growing power of Venice in typically byzantine fashion, by "playing the Republic off against its commercial rivals, Pisa and Genoa,"87 for by 1111 Pisa had been given similar imperial trading privileges.
 Both Pisa and Genoa, like Venice in the original Golden Bull of 1082, were granted "tax breaks, a commercial quarter, and landing stages" in the imperial capital.38

 Even that was not enough to stem the tide of Venetian influence, so in 1171, Emperor Manuel I "took the whole Venetian population in his empire hostage and detained it for years.
-The crisis took two decades to resolve and left a bitter legacy of mutual mistrust."39 Then, in 1198, Pope Innocent III called for a Fourth Crusade against the Islamic world.
+The crisis took two decades to resolve and left a bitter legacy of mutual mistrust."39 Then, in 1198, Pope Innocent II called for a Fourth Crusade against the Islamic world.
 And with that, the stage was set for the episode that set Byzantium and Venice on a collision course.

 When the call was issued, both Genoa and Pisa were at war with each other, leaving Venice alone with the material and maritime resources able to transport an army to the Middle East.
 The pope, in his call for the Crusade, had forbidden trade with the Islamic world, and this, of course, Venice could not abide.
 Hence, it sent legates to Rome to negotiate a lifting of the ban.
-Innocent III, needing Venetian galleys to transport the Crusade army, relented and lifted the ban, but placed a carefully worded prohibition on any trade of war material to the Middle East. $\frac{40}{2}$
+Innocent III needing Venetian galleys to transport the Crusade army, relented and lifted the ban, but placed a carefully worded prohibition on any trade of war material to the Middle East.40 place.
+He always maintained that it had occurred from a blow to his head.42 But others were not so sure that he was even blind at all, for "his eyes were attested to be indeed still bright and clear," and, as we shall see, Dandolo played a crucial role in leading the Venetian military and naval effort.43 Others merely maintained that the old Doge carefully concealed his blindness.
+But in any case, Dandolo became symbolic of the cunning and byzantine methods that many came-justifiably-to attribute to the Most Serene Republic.